willclarkson/rubinCadenceScratchWIC/README.md

 and remember to remove the `--global` argument if you changed only the local Git configuration before.

-If you do not want to change the Git configuration you can also run
+If you do not want to change your Git configuration you can also run

 ```bash
 GIT_LFS_SKIP_SMUDGE=1 git clone https://github.com/willclarkson/rubinCadenceScratchWIC.git